ognjen-andric/dice-task-assignment/README.md

 - Clone the repository
 - Once inside, run `npm install` in order to install all dependencies
+- After that, enter `app` folder and run `npm install` there as well.
+- Go back to root of the project.
-- Run `npm start` to run the BE part of the dice betting assingment
+- Run `npm run full-app` to run the BE part of the dice betting assingment

 ## Authorization